aventure-cloud/local-storage/README.md

 Angular module for simply save data (single values, object, array) into browser local storage for web and mobile app.

-Local storage allow you to store only string data type.
+Local storage allow you to store only primitive data type.
 This module allow you to store JSON objects and Array also using just one method.

 ### Link module in your HTML
 ```html